 How to Help Your Baby Feel Better

-- Check feeding position.
-"When you're nursing or bottle-feeding, try to keep the baby's head higher than her stomach," says Shu.
+Check feeding position.
+"When you're nursing or bottle-feeding, try to keep the baby's head higher than her stomach," Shu says.
 "That way, the milk sinks to the bottom of the stomach and air goes to the top, and it's easier to burp out."
-Tip the bottle up slightly so there are no air bubbles in the nipple, and use a breastfeeding pillow for support.
+Tip the bottle up slightly so there are no air bubbles in the nipple, and use a nursing pillow for support.

-- Burp your baby.
-One of the easiest ways to ease gas pains is to burp your baby during and after each feeding.
-If she doesn’t burp right away, lay her down on her back for a few minutes and then try again.
+Burp your baby.
+One of the easiest ways to ease gas pains is to burp them during and after they nurse.
+If they don't belch right away, lay them down on their back for a few minutes and then try again.

-- Change equipment.
-"If you're bottle-feeding, switch to a slower-flow nipple," says Joel Lavine, MD, PhD.
-He is chief of the division of pediatric gastroenterology, hepatology, and nutrition at Morgan Stanley Children’s Hospital in New York.
+Change equipment.
+"If you're bottle-feeding, switch to a slower-flow nipple," says Joel Lavine, MD, PhD, professor of pediatrics at Columbia University.

 Work it out.
 Gently massage your baby, pump their legs back and forth (like riding a bike) while they are on their back, or give their tummy time (watch them while they lie on their stomach).
 A warm bath can also help them get rid of extra gas.

 Take a closer look at foods.
 Talk with your baby's doctor about foods that may give them extra gas.
 "Some parents give infants fruit juice, which contains sorbitols (sugar alcohols) that the baby can't absorb," Lavine says.
 The doctor will also make sure you don't cut out nutrients your baby needs.

 If you breastfeed, your baby could have trouble digesting some of the foods that you eat, which can come through your breast milk, like dairy products and caffeine.
 If you give their formula, talk to your doctor about switching brands.
 Some claim to be helpful for gassy babies.